day8/re-com/docs/CreatingANewComponent.md

 # Creating a re-com Component

-This guide distils the common patterns found in the `re-com` source tree and explains how to create your own component.
-It assumes you are familiar with ClojureScript and Reagent.
+This guide describes how to create your own re-com component.

 ## 1. Namespace setup

 Create a new namespace under `src/re_com`.

-Components generally require several macros and utilities:
+Components generally require several macros and utilities, so the namespace should start like this (modify `my-component` as necessary):

 ```clojure
 (ns re-com.my-component